SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-sql-server-schema-deployment.md

 ---

 The deployment of your schema is critical to your application.
 You should never get an error message reported from a user like:

-> "When I click the Save button on the product form it gives an error message about a missing field."
+> "When I click the Save button on the product form it gives an ❌ error message about a missing field."

-Bottom line is the customers' database schema should always be correct, should be managed automatically by the app and if it is not, it is their problem.
+Bottom line is the customers' database schema should always be correct, should be managed automatically by the app and if it is not, you’re doing things wrong.

-If you are using modern tools properly, this should never happen.
+Use our great modern tools properly, and a schema problem will never bite you.